Breathing Modes of Skyrmion Strings in a Synthetic Antiferromagnet: Conclusion

 \section{Conclusion}

 In this work we simulated a synthetic antiferromagnetic multilayer composed of a total of four magnetic layers, each one coupled antiferromagnetically to the one above and below it.
 We excited the breathing modes of the system by applying an out of plane sinc field pulse and measuring the time dependence of the total magnetisation.
 In doing so we find that the two modes observed in single SAFs~\cite{Lonsky2020_PRB} split further into four modes.
 These arrange themselves into two in-phase breathing modes, and two out-of-phase breathing modes.\\ It has been proposed that measurement of the microwave frequency response of skyrmions in a SAF could present a new method of skyrmion detection in an otherwise challenging system due to the negligible stray field.
 Our results show that in a SAF multilayer the frequency of the first observable mode is considerably lowered in comparison with the case of a bilayer SAF.
-This is advantageous for observation with typically available microwave measurement apparatus, and the trend of lowered frequencies as a function of layer repetitions makes SAF multilayers with high numbers of repetitions the ideal candidate in which to observe these modes.\\
+This is advantageous for observation with typically available microwave measurement apparatus, and the trend of lowered frequencies as a function of layer repetitions makes SAF multilayers with high numbers of repetitions the ideal candidate in which to observe these modes.\\ In addition, we are able to simulate the effects of structural and thermal disorder on our system, and show that they do not have a demonstrable effect on the fundamental physics presented in the main body of our work.
+Realising these measurements in experimental conditions is difficult and has only recently been shown~\cite{Satywali2021}, however we believe our results show that it is possible in a synthetic antiferromagnetic multilayer.